wu1yi2fan/Aira2-Notification-Helper/README.md

 ## How to Stop

-To stop the script, just create a file named "stop" in the same folder with the script.
+To stop the script, just create a file that filename starts with "stop" in the same folder with the script.
+(For example, `stop.txt`)

 Don't forget to delete it before you run the script again.

 ## 描述